ET Speaks From Home

 How Jiaobei Is Used

-Jiaobei is used to ask questions of a deity or a loved one who has passed away.
-You hold the two blocks in your hands and ask your question silently—without speaking it out loud.
-Once you have finished, you throw the jiaobei into the air.
+Jiaobei is traditionally used to seek guidance or answers from a deity or a loved one who has passed away.
+To begin, you hold the two crescent-shaped blocks in your hands and silently ask your question without saying it aloud.
+Once you have finished, you toss the jiaobei into the air and allow them to fall naturally to the ground.

-This act represents a universal exchange known as Heaven, Earth, and People (天地人 Tiān Dì Rén).
+This act symbolises the universal relationship between Heaven, Earth, and Humanity (天地人 Tiān Dì Rén).

 Jiaobei Outcomes and Meanings

-聖筊 (Shèng Jiǎo): One block lands flat side down and the other curved side down (一正一反 Yī Zhèng Yī Fǎn).
-Meaning: Yes — your question is approved or acceptable.
+One block lands flat side down while the other lands curved side down (一正一反 Yī Zhèng Yī Fǎn).

 What Is Jiaobei Shèng Jiǎo yes

-蓋筊 (Gài Jiǎo): Both blocks land with the flat sides facing down and the curved sides facing up.
-This is sometimes also called 怒筊 (Nù Jiǎo), 哭筊 (Kū Jiǎo), or 沒筊 (Méi Jiǎo).
-Meaning: No, or no response.
+Both blocks land with the flat sides facing down and the curved sides facing upward.
+This outcome is also sometimes called 怒筊 (Nù Jiǎo), 哭筊 (Kū Jiǎo), or 沒筊 (Méi Jiǎo).

 What Is Jiaobei Gài Jiǎo no

-笑筊 (Xiào Jiǎo): Both blocks land with the curved sides facing down and the flat sides facing up.
-Meaning: Your question is unclear — reword it and ask again.
+Both blocks land with the curved sides facing down and the flat sides facing upward.

 What Is Jiaobei Xiào Jiǎo unclear